-You can use it from the terminal UI, with several chats in one window.
+You can use it from the terminal UI, with all contacts and groups in one window.

 Give you the full control of who can talk to you and your chat data

 with free open-source protocol and software

 of simple to deploy chat servers and simple to use chat clients